junior-nakamura-dev/sboot-posterr/README.md

 1 - Go to /infrastructure/local and run "docker-compose up -d" for up the postgres db

-2 - Run on your IDE
+2 - Run on your IDE with java env opts "-Dspring.profiles.active=default"